Skip to content

 Understanding rental yield

-In the UK, gross rental yields typically range from around 3–4% in London and the South East to 7–9% in parts of the North West, North East, and Scotland.
-Higher yields often come with lower capital growth potential, so most investors aim for a balance between income and long-term appreciation.
+Across the UK, gross yields tend to sit around 3–4% in London and the South East and reach 7–9% in parts of the North West, North East and Scotland.
+The catch is that higher-yielding areas often see slower price growth, so most investors look for a middle ground between the monthly income and the property gaining value over time.

 How to calculate rental yield